Guns! Once again they are making national headlines. In fact, they are making headlines around the world.

 “Every time some homicidal Muslim lunatic lets loose and kills a bunch of people, the predictable response is, from one side, to ban something (guns) and, from the other side, to bomb something (a Middle Eastern country).
 Both proposals are merely opportunistic exploitation of a tragedy in the service of a longstanding agenda.
 Neither holds any real promise of achieving a decent, worthwhile objective, in general, and neither holds any real promise of diminishing the frequency of such wacko-perpetrated mayhem, in particular.
 Sad to say, each such tragedy becomes, for most Americans, only another day’s hike in the long march toward making the world a worse place than it needs to be.”

-See, Gun control legislation would not have stopped Adam Lanza from carrying out his attack that day, at least not the kind we hear our politicians promoting.
-It wouldn’t have stopped the San Bernardino shooting and likely wouldn’t have changed the actions of the shooter in this recent tragedy in Orlando.
+Gun control legislation would not have stopped Adam Lanza from carrying out his attack in Sandy Hook, at least not the kind we hear our politicians promoting.
+It wouldn’t have stopped the San Bernardino shooting and likely wouldn’t have changed the actions of the shooter in Orlando.

-I would want to see a task force made up of experts from various fields: psychologists and mental health experts, sociologists, historians and experts on terrorism, lawyers, religious scholars and police investigators, as well as political scientists.
-People with expertise who, after all the facts have been studied, can help us to come up with some rational solutions to such a complex problem.
-Solutions that we can reconcile with the rights given in the Constitution, and with transparency and detail which “We the People” can bring into what sociologist Dr. OS Guinness calls “the civil public square” and have a real discussion and hopefully see real practical change.
+I would like to see a task force made up of experts from various fields: psychologists and mental health experts, sociologists, historians, experts on terrorism, lawyers, religious scholars and police investigators, people with expertise who, after all the facts have been studied, can help us to come up with some rational solutions to such a complex problem.

-Let’s leave the rhetoric where it belongs and start having the kinds of conversations we need to have today, before we see another horrible tragedy like this tear someone’s world apart, I care because that world could be mine!
+So let’s leave the rhetoric where it belongs and start having the kinds of conversations we need to have today before we see another horrible tragedy like this tear someone’s world apart.
+I care because that world could be mine!